Mayan Journey | Yucatan | Abraham Butt

+After demands from students, the government of Yucatán ordered the construction of a sidewalk for the Vay Ven transportation system, on the periphery, at the entrance to the Campus of Social, Economic, Administrative and Human Sciences of the Autonomous University of Yucatan (UADY).

+during the Opening of the new building of the College of Accounting and Management (FCA)Governor Mauricio Villa dosal announced that the works had already received an advance of 60 percent; He pointed out that new units will arrive at the school by electronic payment.

-Last September, students from UADY’s social, economic, administrative and humanities campus showed up to demand a better transportation system and safe commute.
+In September, students from the School of Social, Economic and Administrative Sciences and Humanities demonstrated this week to demand a better transport system and safer commuting.

-They asked for more and better units and ways to reach the educational center; In addition, they requested Build a sidewalk to move around come and go (Located on the periphery) of the aforementioned campusThey said they had to walk on the side of the busy Merida-Motul highway, which put their safety at risk.
+They have demanded more and better units, as well as ways to get to the educational center and a sidewalk they can use from where Va y Ven is located, in Periférico to the campus, where they have to walk on the Mérida-Motul side of the motorway, endangering their safety, according to their saying.

-In response to this request, the then president of the House of Studies, José de Jesús Williams, pointed out that the issue was not the responsibility of the university, but emphasized that there were enough units: “It is not that there are fewer units… There are units, it would be appropriate for them to speak Also with those in charge of the transportation system,” he said at the time.
+Vila Dosal indicated on Monday that, in response to the request of the student, they ordered the construction of the aforementioned pier, of which 60 percent of the work is already completed and the work will be ready by mid-January.

 Editing: Laura Espejo